-Need Extra Cash?
+Need Money?
 Here's How To Get A Loan When Retired

 It's common for those of you in retirement wondering how to get a loan when retired to believe that you can't do it.
 But that isn't the case!

 While it might be harder for you to qualify, it isn't impossible.
 You just need to know where to look to ensure you get the best deal.

 So, if you are older and wondering how to get a loan when retired, look no further.
 There are lots of monetary aids out there for you, includin a payday loan online, but we'd suggest steering clear of anything that draws down unnecessarily on your IRAs or 401k plans.
 Instead, look for external financial aids like the ones we are about to suggest.

 But before that, we'll set out the two main types of loans that you can count on if you're a self-funded retiree.

 4 Ways to Get a Loan When Retired